nebil-ben-mabrouk/Prostor-Stream-Groupings/README.markdown

  - targetHostname means the hostname on which the target component instance will be deployed.

-Below, is an example of a yaml configuration file for a Storm Flux topology with LocationAwareGrouping specification:
+Below, is an example of a yaml configuration file of a Storm Flux topology with LocationAwareGrouping specification:

 ```
   name: "myTopology"